PostgREST/postgrest/auth.rst

 Editing User Info
 ~~~~~~~~~~~~~~~~~

-Here is a redacted view for users.
+By creating a public wrapper around the internal users table we can allow people to safely edit it through the same auto-generated API that apply to other tables and views.
+The following view redacts sensitive information.
 It hides passwords and shows only those users whose roles the currently logged in user has database permission to access.

 .. code:: sql